IntelOpenDesign/ConnectAnyThing/README.md

 * One [Intel Galileo](http://www.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) board with [firmware version 782 or above]( https://communities.intel.com/docs/DOC-21838 ).
 * One Micro SD card. **NOTE:** We've tested the system with a [4 GB SanDisk Micro SDHC card] (http://www.sandisk.com/products/memory-cards/microsd/class4/) .
-* One half PCI-E [Intel N-135 WiFi] ( http://www.intel.com/content/www/us/en/wireless-products/centrino-wireless-n-135.html ) card and a half-to-full height Mini PCI Express(PCI-E) Card Bracket Adapter to connect it to the board.
+* One half PCI-E [Intel N-135 WiFi] also tested and working with N-6205 and N-6235  ( http://www.intel.com/content/www/us/en/wireless-products/centrino-wireless-n-135.html ) card and a half-to-full height Mini PCI Express(PCI-E) Card Bracket Adapter to connect it to the board.  (a rubber band can work in a pinch)
+* antenna for the WiFi card.
 * One external 5V (3A) power supply.

 ### Software Installation